lpomes/CIS445_545_HW2/README.md

 I started programming back in high school and have been interested ever since.
 The more I learn about these concepts the more fascinated I am about how far programming/technology has gotten.
 This makes me want to continue to learn while also enjoying it.

--💼 I'm currently working on finding an internship
+-💼 I'm currently working on finding an internship<br>
--📚 Currently learning HTML, CSS, and JavaScript
+-📚 Currently learning HTML, CSS, and JavaScript<br>
--📺 Favorite show is Breaking Bad
+-📺 Favorite show is Breaking Bad<br>
--🎵 Favorite artist is Daft Punk
+-🎵 Favorite artist is Daft Punk<br>
 -🐻⬇ Fun fact: I'm a huge Chicago Bears fan

 ---